 Asia-Pacific to Dominate the Market

-- Asia-Pacific is the regional hotspot for the wind turbine rotor blade market, owing to governmental support, numerous incentives, and national targets.
+The Asia-Pacific region is the regional hotspot for the wind turbine rotor blade market, owing to governmental support, numerous incentives, and national targets.
 In 2018, the total installed wind power capacity in the region reached 261.15 GW, representing an increase of 11.40% over the previous year.
-The offshore wind power industry in the region registered a significant growth rate of 61.2% in 2018 over the previous year.
+The offshore wind power industry in the region registered a significant growth rate of 61.2% in 2018 from a year earlier.

-- The government of China is actively promoting the development of renewable infrastructure, in order to curb pollution and to reduce the share of thermal power in the country’s power generation profile.
-This is likely to drive the development of wind power projects in the country which, in turn, is expected to drive the wind turbine rotor blade market during the forecast period.
+The Government of China has been actively promoting renewable infrastructure development to curb pollution and reduce the share of thermal power in the country’s power generation profile.
+It is likely to drive the growth of wind power projects in the country, which, in turn, is expected to drive the wind turbine rotor blade market during the forecast period.

-- As of 2018, India’s installed wind power capacity stood at 35.13 GW.
-The number of new installations has slowed down in the country, as the industry has been adapting to the new method of determining tariff, i.e., wind power auction.
-However, the future looks bright, as the government aims to install about 60 GW of wind power, by 2022.
+As of 2018, India’s installed wind power capacity stood at 35.13 GW.
+The number of new installations has slowed down in the country, as the industry has been adapting to the original method of determining tariff, i.e., wind power auction.
+However, the future looks bright, as the government aims to install about 60 GW of wind power by 2022.

-- The Ministry of New and Renewable Energy is pushing for offshore wind power development.
+The Ministry of New and Renewable Energy has been pushing for offshore wind power development.
 In early 2019, MNRE announced a draft offshore wind energy policy.
-After that, an Memorandum of Understanding (MOU) for setting up a joint venture company (JVC), to execute the country’s first offshore demonstration project, was signed by the Union Ministry of New and Renewable Energy (MNRE), National Institute of Wind Energy (NIWE), and a consortium of public sector agencies.
+After that, a Memorandum of Understanding (MOU) for setting up a joint venture company (JVC), to execute the country’s first offshore demonstration project, was signed by the Union Ministry of New and Renewable Energy (MNRE), National Institute of Wind Energy (NIWE), and a consortium of public sector agencies.

-- South Korea’s state-owned National Oil Corporation (KNOC) is planning to develop a 200 MW floating offshore wind project 58 km off the coast of Ulsan City.
+South Korea’s state-owned National Oil Corporation (KNOC) has been planning to develop a 200 MW floating offshore wind project 58 km off Ulsan City.
 Floating turbines are considered the next step in conquering wind resources in deep coastal waters where fixed turbines cannot be built.

 To understand geography trends, Download Sample Report.